People

 Human Rights Policy

-This is in addition to the Nostrum Code of Conduct (“the Code”) which defines the principles that guide business conduct and provide a non-exhaustive outline of what Nostrum considers permissible conduct by its employees.
-These principles include provisions relating to human rights and diversity in the workplace, inside dealing and inside information.
+The Human Rights Policy is in addition to the Nostrum Code of Conduct (Code), which defines the principles that guide business conduct and provides a nonexhaustive outline of what Nostrum considers permissible conduct by its employees.
+These principles include provisions relating to human rights and diversity in the workplace, insider dealing and insider information.

 Modern Slavery Act